Austin-dv-Evans/Austin-dv-Evans/README.md

 #### Full Stack Developer, Denver Colorado

 Thanks for checking out my GitHub.
 I build projects, collaborate with friends and take ideas and turn them into tangible applications.
 I am an up-beat and energetic guy.
-I am a new father and husband!
 I am currently searching for my next full time role.
 If you have a project in mind or a job opportunity please feel free to contact me!
 Thanks so much!

 -Austin